What is this subject about?

 What will I study over the two years?

 Over the course of two years, you will study how children learn to speak and read, how texts are shaped by context, how speakers and writers use language to represent their identity as well as the differences between spoken and written language.
-You will also study the development of English since 1550.
-You will undertake an in-depth investigation into an area of language such as The Language of Charity Advertising or Multicultural London English; finally you will write coursework which involves writing creatively in a genre of your choice.
+You will also study the development of English from 1550 to the present day and the influence of technology on language.
+You will undertake an in-depth investigation into an area of language such as The Language of Charity Advertising or Broadcast Journalism; finally you will write coursework which involves writing creatively in a genre of your choice.

 How is the course assessed?

-Assessment is by 3 written exam papers (worth 80% of the total mark) and coursework (worth 20% of the total mark), which is written in the second year.
+Assessment is by three written exam papers (worth 80% of the total mark) and coursework (worth 20% of the total mark), which is written in the second year.

-By the end of the course English Language students will have developed an impressive array of transferable skills including critical analysis, structuring arguments, selecting evidence, debating theories and of course a thorough understanding of linguistic terminology and theories.
+By the end of the course English Language students will have developed an impressive array of transferable skills including critical analysis, structuring arguments, selecting evidence, debating theories and of course a thorough understanding of linguistic terminology.

 What are the formal entry requirements for this course?